 Whether twill will wash easily depends on which fiber it is made from.
 The answer is a big yes if it is a cotton twill!
 Cotton twill is easy to wash in a washing machine with a gentle detergent and can be machine or line-dried.
 You may want to keep darker colors out of the sun to prevent fading.

 Twill vs Denim?

 Denim is a type of heavyweight twill as it is constructed from cotton fabric with twill's distinctive diagonal lines.
 It is probably the most common type of twill used in clothing alongside the fabric used in Chino pants.

 Twill Weave - In Conclusion

-Twill weave in different natural or synthetic threads, make up the majority of outdoor clothing -the types of outdoor clothing that reminds us of walks in the countryside in the crisp autumn breeze or the rough and tough wear on the latest safari.
+Twill weave in different natural or synthetic threads make up the majority of outdoor clothing -the types of outdoor clothing that remind us of walks in the countryside in the crisp autumn breeze or the rough and tough wear on the latest safari.